 Lapse factor represents estimated savings anticipated during the operating year to account for vacancies due to staff retirement and turnover.
 The total amount budgeted is (\$1,612,207) and is (1.50%) of all baseline salaries.
-For FY 2019/20, \$91,204 has been added to savings because of the additional incremental cost of salaries and benefits.
+For FY 2019/20, \$91,204 has been reduced because of the incremental cost of salaries and benefits.
 This methodology is consistent with local government's practice.